Thanksgiving Football in Pennsylvania: Slatington v. Palmerton (1935-1974)

 Norwood Arthur Mack (1920-1967) grew up at 427 Second St. in Slatington, the son of Arthur Mack (1900-1969) and Helen née Sauerwine (1900-1974).
 There were seven children in the family.

 He graduated from Slatington High School in 1939.
 The yearbook called him the “Hero of the baseball team,” and he was voted “Best Athlete” with letters in basketball, football, baseball and track.
-A southpaw pitcher, his World War II draft registration card listed him as 5’11” and 195 lbs.
+A southpaw pitcher, his World War II draft registration card listed him at 5’11” and 195 lbs.

-Slatington High school opened the 1939 baseball season with modest hopes under coach Maass.
+Slatington High school opened the 1939 baseball season with modest hopes under coach Fred Maass.
 The last two years had not been great years.
 In 1937 the team had finished 4-5, and then in 1938 the team had been unable to compete in the league because of renovations to the Victory Park field.
+But, in 1939, Slatington beat Northampton in a playoff game to win the Lehigh Valley League championship and then played Bethlehem for the district XI title.
+It was Norwood "Chukker” Mack, who hurled the team to victory in the last three league games with Catasauqua, Whitehall, and then Northampton.

 Norwood Mack